 A unique opportunity to showcase your research at the UK’s most prestigious science exhibition.
-The call for proposals for the 2014 Summer Science Exhibition is now closed.
+The call for proposals for the expanded 2015 Summer Science Exhibition is now closed (Deadline 22 September 2014).

 Each year over 10,000 members of the public and 2,000 school students visit the Summer Science Exhibition.
 Many more are reached through coverage on TV, in the media and online.

 The exhibition provides a unique opportunity to raise the profile of your research and institution with key influencers, including potential funders, government and the public.